High Five Poker

 Throughout this section, we’ll reference a running example hand to help illustrate how the game’s rules work from the player’s perspective.
-So going forward, we’ll assume a $5 chip has been put up for the Ante bet, along with a $5 chip for the Trips side bet.
+So going forward, we’ll assume a $5 chip is the Ante bet, and a $5 chip is the Trips side bet.

 Step #2: Dealer Distributes Cards

 Once all players have placed their Ante bet and the optional Trips side bet if they prefer, the dealer will then distribute seven cards face down to each player, along with seven cards face down to themselves.

 Your job now is to examine these seven cards and decide between two courses of action: Fold or Play.

 - FOLD: you surrender the hand straight away and forfeit both your Ante bet and Trips side bet to the house.

 - PLAY: you’ll need to put up an additional Play bet equal to the amount of your Ante bet.
 Then, you’ll select the best five-card poker hand created by your seven hole cards while discarding the other two.

 For the sake of our running example hand, let’s assume we’ve been dealt a seven-card combination of As Ah Qd Jc 9h 8s 7h, giving us one pair of aces.
 At this point, we’d elect to put up the Play bet for an additional $5 while holding our best five-card hand (As Ah Qd Jc 9h) and discarding the remaining two cards.

 Step #4: Poker Hand Show-Down